Jonas Troest

-Jonas Troest (born 4 March 1985) is a retired Danish professional footballer, who played as a centre-back.
+Jonas Troest (born 4 March 1985) is a Danish retired professional footballer, who played as a centre-back.
 He played 25 matches for the Denmark under-21 national team.
 He is the older brother of footballer Magnus Troest.

 Career

 Troest started his senior career in 2002, with B 93 in the secondary Danish 1st Division league.
 In 2004, he moved to Silkeborg IF in the top-flight Danish Superliga championship.
 While at Silkeborg, he made his debut for the Denmark under-21 national team in September 2004.
 He moved abroad to play for Bundesliga club Hannover 96 in January 2006.
 In May 2006, he was selected to compete for the Denmark under-21 national squad at the 2006 European Under-21 Championship, where he played in all Denmark's three matches.

 He signed with Süper Lig club Konyaspor in summer 2010.